Y0-L0/helm-snoop/docs/ARCHITECTURE.md

 - default/required/ternaries: treat as reads of the non-default operand.
 - include/template: follow call graph (with recursion guard).
 - tpl: literal/default-only; override-origin tpl is dynamic.
+ - Parent/child heuristics: consider a parent key effectively used if any child key is used; avoid flagging container-only keys as unused when children exist.

 ## Strict Mode
 - `--strict` enforces: